rubeshudayakumar/wolverine/README.md

 	&emsp;27.
 Click on 'M' Key will be played and it’s a toggle button to off the music and on it.\
 	&emsp;28.
 When the key it pressed the music icon is highlighted.\
 	&emsp;29.
 Click on 'H' key for Horn.\
 	&emsp;30.
+When the key is pressed the Sound Icon changes and is highlighted.\
+        &emsp;31.
+When the 'L' key is pressed it Switched on the head light of the car and it can be toggled.\
-When the key is pressed the Sound Icon changes and is highlighted.
+	&emsp;32.
+When the key is pressed the Light Icon changes and is highlighted.